 In particular, the hard facts/must haves are relevant for direct searches in social networks, because these are usually the three to five criteria that can be recognized at first glance in the candidate profile.

 Step 2 – Select active sourcing channels: Choose the right business channels for your candidate search, such as LinkedIn or Xing.
+You can find detailed information about our specialized active sourcing service here.
 Depending on the position, other platforms or forums may also be considered.
 Think carefully: where do you best reach suitable candidates?
 Ask yourself:

 Step 3 – Find suitable candidates: Start the search and use your preparation to find candidates efficiently.
 The following also help Search strings.